Skip to Main Content

 Other Secondary Sources

-American Law Reports (ALR) is a secondary source that is helpful in finding case law about sports issues.
-ALR is available on Westlaw, Lexis, and in print in the Law Library.
+American Law Reports (ALR) contains extensive summaries of case law about sports and sports-related issues.
+ALR is available on Westlaw (Westlaw password required), Lexis+ (Lexis+ password required), and in print in the Law Library.